philhawksworth/hack-chicago-netlify/src/list.md

 layout: layouts/base.njk
 ---

-# Exploring Netlify with CSS Tricks
+# Exploring Netlify with Hack Chicago

 ## What shall we explore?